Le36/ROS2Mapper/documentation/diaries/oskari.md

 I was quite surprised of the very long build times when doing it in the Raspberry Pi.
 It felt quite frustrating having to wait sometimes up to 2 hours for the packages to build only to have it fail at the last part.
 But, this is a part of developing with such technologies and is a part of the work process.

+The camera package we used (https://index.ros.org/r/v4l2_camera/) has some imteresting bugs when we are using it.
+We are able to see the camera feed live using ```ros2 run rqt_image_view rqt_image_view``` on the remote pc, but changing the image topic to e.g. /image_raw results in no video shown.
+Changing back to /image_raw/compressed results in rqt crashing.
+I must investigate this further.

 __Positives__:
  - Lots of premade packages viewable from https://index.ros.org/